 STUDENTS: Student team submissions opens Friday, February 18, 2022.

-FACULTY / DIRECTORS: School registration and development grants opens October 15, 2020
+FACULTY / CENTER DIRECTORS: Development grant application opens Friday, October 15, 2021.

 To enter, undergraduate student teams will submit up to a seven-minute video and 15 slides (not including a title slide) detailing their business idea or venture.
 The submission can be a new idea that is being researched and developed or it can be an actual venture with the first few customers (see the rules below).
 From among all the qualifying submissions in the online round, the top scoring 25 finalist teams will be invited to participate in e-Fest.

 As the preliminary competition gets underway, EIX and the Schulze Family Foundation will award up to $125,000 in development grants to institutions to support developing e-Fest teams.